LabShengLi/nanome/README.md

 ```

 Please refer to [Usage](https://github.com/TheJacksonLaboratory/nanome/blob/master/docs/Usage.md) for how to use NANOME pipeline.
 For running on CloudOS platform (e.g., google cloud), please check [Usage on CloudOS](https://github.com/TheJacksonLaboratory/nanome/blob/master/docs/Usage.md#4-running-pipeline-on-cloud-computing-platform).

+If you prefer using our evaluation packages, please check [evaluation script usage](https://github.com/TheJacksonLaboratory/nanome/blob/master/docs/Eval.md) for more detail.

 ## Pipeline reports for NANOME
 ### Benchmarking reports on our HPC using [Nextflow](https://www.nextflow.io/)